Indrė Girdauskaitė

 Indrė Marija Girdauskaitė (born 28 April 1998) is a Lithuanian female diver that specialises in springboard events.

+Career

 Indrė Girdauskaitė competed in 2015 World Aquatics Championships, where she finished 34th and 42nd in individual events.
 In 2017 World Aquatics Championships Girduskaitė together with Genevieve Angerame was a first Lithuanian female duo to compete in synchronised diving event and finished in 18th place.

 In 2019, she finished in 40th place in the preliminary round in the women's 1 metre springboard event at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 In the women's 3 metre springboard event she finished in 48th place in the preliminary round.